sheldonmlee/phpUtils/README.md

-# A PHP Utility library for personal use.
+# PHP utililies for personal use.